Why Sydney’s hospitality industry still struggles for staff

 “In warehousing, in pick and pack, you can make up to $35 an hour – that’s for a day shift.
 Why would you work for $22 an hour in a day shift in an environment where you could be abused and have to deal with drunks?”

-United Workers Union national secretary Tim Kennedy said the labour shortages are a product of the pandemic and the heavy reliance of the industry on temporary migrant workers.
-“They were subject to wage theft and exploitation, and we told them to go home,” he said, “They haven’t come back.”
+United Workers Union nationwide secretary Tim Kennedy stated the labour shortages are a product of the pandemic and the heavy reliance of the trade on non permanent migrant staff.
+“They were subject to wage theft and exploitation, and we told them to go home,” he stated, “They haven’t come back.”

 Loading

-Kennedy said getting these workers back involves giving them greater rights and a better pathway to permanent residency.
+Kennedy stated getting these staff again entails giving them higher rights and a greater pathway to everlasting residency.

-For Applejack, providing permanent work options to casual staff and showing employees that there are career options in hospitality has been a key focus coming post-lockdowns.
+For Applejack, offering everlasting work choices to informal employees and exhibiting staff that there are profession choices in hospitality has been a key focus coming post-lockdowns.

 “We are a lot more focussed on asking front-of-house staff if they would like a career in hospitality and having succession plans in place for our employees.”